 There was a time when companies used to have simple and less diversified operations.
 The need to store information was limited to bunch of files in the shelf.
 As the time passed, the need increased.
 Communication in the enterprise was limited to use of landlines installed in offices of seniors.
 Some “Harold” in the office was appointed just to migrate the data and information between the departments.
 The method usually ended up mixing things around and causing confusions.
 Every business back then had a pale looking skinny guy sitting next to the photocopy machine just to provide and distribute copies all over the building.
 Offices back then were overwhelmed by the hassle of paperwork.

 As the time passed, operations of businesses started to become more and more diverse.
-This gave birth to the need of IT solutions for better management.
+This gave birth to the need of IT cloud providers solutions for better management.
 The use of e-mail and other electronic media overtook the traditional methods.
 However a significant problem of integration still remained.
 The problem arose when an important file, data or any other piece of information was required by large number of users in the business.
 Let’s elaborate it with an example.
 An important file is required by multiple users and some random guy in the company “Llyod” is now forced to send email of this file within few minutes to bulk number of users.
 On the other hand “Carl” is getting annoyed over delays in replies of requests and wished if there was a solution.
 When a problem like this arises, that’s when the cloud solution like unified communication comes to rescue.

 What is Unified Communications?

 Now here is the question what in the world is unified communications?
 Unified Communication or UC can be defined as the integration of the business communication services such as data sharing, checking availability of users, messaging, video conferecning and other communication services, UC cannot be deemed as a single product but as a set of products that provide integration of data and communication.